openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 ### Realtime Clock Synchronization

-Optionally, the OpenHAB Velbus binding can synchronize the realtime clock, date and daylight savings status of the Velbus modules.
+Optionally, the openHAB Velbus binding can synchronize the realtime clock, date and daylight savings status of the Velbus modules.
 This is achieved by setting the Time Update Interval (in minutes) on the bridge thing.
 For example:

 ```java
 Bridge velbus:bridge:1 [ port="COM1", timeUpdateInterval="360" ]
 ```

 If `timeUpdateInterval` is not specified, the time will be updated every 360 minutes by default.
 In order to disable this behaviour, set the interval to 0 or an empty string.

 ### Reconnection

 In case of a connection error, a Velbus bridge will attempt to reconnect every 15 seconds by default.
 You can modify the bridge reconnection interval by specifying the `reconnectionInterval` parameter (in seconds):

 ```java
 Bridge velbus:bridge:1 [ port="COM1", reconnectionInterval="15" ]